Price regulation rules

 FAQ

 Why do I need a code and a name for each rule?
-The name makes the rule easy to recognize, and the code ensures the rule is uniquely tracked by the system.
+The name makes the rule easy to find.
+The code uniquely identifies it.

 What does “Hours number” mean?
-This is the number of hours after which the system will trigger a price increase or decrease.
+It is the number of hours between price adjustments.

 How do minimum price fields work?
-These fields define the lowest prices the system can set — the rule will never reduce prices below these values.
+They define the lowest prices the system can set.
+Prices will not go below these limits.

 How often does a rule run?
-The rule runs continuously, checking the conditions you set.
-When the hours and offer count conditions are met, the system adjusts prices automatically.
+The service checks your conditions continuously.
+When the conditions are met, prices are adjusted.

 Can I prevent rules from lowering prices too much?
-Yes, you set minimum price values (lowest price fields) to protect against underpricing.
+Yes.
+Set Lowest price limits to protect against underpricing.

 Last updated